I'm on Windows and GCS doesn't start! How come?

 Can I define my own standard hit location tables and have them show up in the combo for selection?

 Yes.
-Make sure to give the table a unique ID, then export it and place it in the "Body Types" directory
+Make sure to give the table a unique ID, then export it and place it in the "Body Types" directory inside

-this, as it won't get overwritten when you update your libraries).
+as it won't get overwritten when you update your libraries).

 What operators and functions are available for use in attribute expressions?